Introduction

 - Treat summer coriander as a short-term crop

 The good news is that bolted coriander is not always wasted.
-The flowers are useful for insects, and the seed can be used as coriander seed once it matures.
+The flowers are useful for insects, and the seed can be used once it matures.

 Spinach Bolting